paragoner1/crisis-companion/HACKATHON_QUICK_REFERENCE.md

 - "Hybrid online-offline voice recognition"
 - "Context-aware guidance even offline"
 - "12 emergency types with direct physical interventions"
-- "AI-powered assistance built in for online mode"
+- "AI-powered assistance built in for enhanced mode (hybrid)"
 - "Because when seconds matter, anyone can be a Hero.
 Just say "Hey SOS" and save a life."

 ## ❓ Judge Q&A Preparation (`JUDGE_Q&A.md`)